 Break each goal down systematically; listing what needs to be done in order to keep you moving forward to accomplishing the ultimate goal – your success!

 Let’s say we start with a four-year goal.
 Break it in half and you know where to be in two years.
 Break it in half again and now there is a one-year goal.
 Do this one more time and now you have a six-month goal.
 Continue this process until you’re down to what to do in the next month.
-What you end up with is a is a SMART Goal.
-Download our free SMART Goals Worksheet goal setting template.
+What you end up with is a SMART Goal.
+Download our free SMART Goals Worksheet.

 Step by Step

 Start focusing on completing the smaller steps on your daily breakdowns immediately.
 If you do that each month, you’ll eventually get to your six-month goal, then to your one-year goal, and finally, you’ll accomplish your four-year goal.
 Is it that simple?
 Yes!

 Concentrate on the goals that can be reached the fastest or easiest, forgetting about the rest until those goals have been reached.
 Once completed, be sure to mark them off your list to acknowledge your accomplishment.
 Continue to do this until you reach your long-term goals.